this can be a rolling thread, maybe. forgive me if one already exists, i didn't see it.

 Nobody owns improvisation imo

-― I have measured out my life in coffee shop loyalty cards (silby), Monday, 14 January 2019 22:22 (one month ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Monday, 14 January 2019 22:22 (three months ago) Permalink

 If you sound good you’re doing it right